What drives my spending?

 But we now live in a world where our future wellbeing is increasingly dependent on our ability to make considered, long-term decisions that almost always involve short-term sacrifice – and at the heart of this behaviour is delayed gratification.
 The most famous studies of this are the legendary ‘Marshmallow Tests’ undertaken by Walter Mischel in the 1960’s.
 Even if you have seen it before, I highly recommend you spend a couple of minutes watching a recent version of this experiment where young children are left alone with a marshmallow and told that, if they can wait while the researcher goes on an errand, they can have two marshmallows when the researcher comes back.
 The video shows how difficult it is to resist instant gratification and how some of the children try and develop strategies to overcome their urges to eat the marshmallow.

 It’s really hard to fight your evolutionary wiring and instant gratification, which used to keep us alive, is now creating massive problems for our health.
 And it can also create problems for our finances.
 50 years ago we lived in a world where we could only buy something if we had the money to do so, and we needed to visit a shop to do this.
 Today you can buy (nearly) everything you want online, financed by credit if you don’t have the money.
 Spending money has become frictionless.
 Getting credit has become frictionless.
+Even returns are frictionless.
 And, as Nobel prize-winner Daniel Kahneman pointed out:

 “Anything that speeds people up instead of slowing them down is going to cause more impulsive and uncritical behaviour.”